hayatoito/google-step-tsp/README.md

 2. Fork this repository into your own GitHub.

-### Coding: From: 2022-06-03 (Fri) 8:00pm - To: 2022-06-10 (Fri) 5:00pm
+### Coding: From: 2026-06-12 (Fri) 8:00pm - To: 2026-06-19 (Fri) 5:00pm

-Until next Friday, you are expected to improve your algorithm and enter the score in the [scoreboard] manually for each challenge.
+For the next two weeks, you are expected to improve your algorithm and enter the score in the [scoreboard] manually for each challenge.
 You can update the score as many times as needed.
 I highly recommend you to update your score whenever you can find a shorter path.

-Feel free to submit, or continue working on this assignment past next Friday.
-I will go over the results in class next week, so if you want to show off how well you did on the leaderboard, submit by classtime!
+Feel free to submit, or continue working on this assignment past class 7.
+I will go over the results in class 7, so if you want to show off how well you did on the leaderboard, submit by classtime!

 ## What’s included in the assignment